-As IT industry we failed here.
-We should wear T-Shirts with “password of shame” written on it.
-Just to give you some numbers – one of our customers is spending 500 000 USD per year only on resetting a password to WiFi.
+As IT industry we have failed here.
+We should wear T-shirts with “password of shame” written on them.
+Just to give you some numbers – one of our customers is spending 500 000 USD per year only on resetting WiFi passwords.

 The end game is that we will get rid of passwords.
 We will provide strong authentication and SSO for applications… We are getting there.
-But for now, let’s deal with password reset issue.
+But for now, let’s deal with password resets.

-So how we can tackle password reset problem from tooling perspective?
+So how we can tackle password reset problem from tools perspective?

 Let’s explore two options: